bigcommerce/dev-docs/docs/stencil-docs/getting-started/stencil-technology-stack.md

 ## YAML front matter overview

-BigCommerce Stencil themes utilize YAML Front Matter on template pages.
-Front Matter allows developers to request objects on the storefront, allowing developers to define each page's design and layout details.
+BigCommerce Stencil themes utilize YAML front matter on template pages.
+Front matter allows developers to request objects on the storefront, allowing developers to define each page's design and layout details.

 When utilized, Front Matter must be the opening text of a file and must take the form of valid YAML set between triple-dashed lines.